What's it like to be an Administration Officer?

 How to become an Administration Officer

-- Consider completing a Certificate III in Business Administration (BSB30120) or a Certificate IV in Business Administration (BSB40120) through a TAFE or Registered Training Organisation (RTO).
+- Consider completing a Certificate III in Business (Administration) (BSB30120), Certificate IV in Business (Administration) (BSB40120) or a Certificate IV in Business (Operations) (BSB40120) through a TAFE or Registered Training Organisation (RTO).

-- Alternatively, consider completing higher-level qualifications with a Diploma of Business (Operations) (BSB50120) or a Bachelor of Business with a major in Business Administration.
+- Alternatively, complete a higher qualification such as a Diploma of Business (Operations) (BSB50120) or Bachelor of Business (Business Administration).